mtaruno/pyroscope/README.md

   - ZED_Depth_Viewer - View depth output
   - Run sample applications in /usr/local/zed/tools/

+### Backend

+Instructions for setting up the backend:

 ### Perception
 Percetion is led by Chenghao Wang.
 The perception system is responsible for taking downward-facing images of the fuel plots and estimating the surface fuel loads from these images.